DMcConnell/centrd/README.md

-# Geometric Median Game
+# centrd.

-A tranquil, browser-based puzzle game where players identify the geometric median (center point) of randomly placed dots on a grid.
+A tranquil, browser-based puzzle game where players find the center point that minimizes distance to randomly placed dots on a grid.

 ## Features

 - **Two Game Modes**: Sequential (solve one at a time) and Multi-Grid (solve several at once)
 - **Three Difficulty Levels**: Easy, Medium, and Hard with different grid sizes and dot counts
+- **Daily Puzzles**: New challenges every day to share and compete
 - **Tutorial System**: First-time players get an interactive tutorial
 - **Score Tracking**: Local high scores tracked separately for each difficulty
 - **Beautiful Design**: Clean, minimalist aesthetic with soft, calming visuals